-Campus Student Research Competition
+Campus Research Competition

-Students selected by faculty advisors will present their work at a Student Research Competition on Friday, March 8, 2013 at the Mary Stuart Rogers Building.
+Students selected by faculty advisors will present their work at a Student Research Competition on Friday, March 8, 2013 in the Mary Stuart Rogers Building.
 Faculty and students are encouraged to attend.
 Faculty jurors will evaluate both the oral and written presentations and select students to advance to the system-wide competition.
 The presentation rooms will have a data projector connected to a computer, as well as an overhead projector and VCR (if necessary).
-Students who plan to use the video projector should bring their presentation on a flash drive or CD or provide their own laptop.
+Students who plan to use the video projector should bring their presentation on a flash drive or CD, or provide their own laptop.

-- Undergraduate and Master's Natural Sciences and Social Sciences Quantitative
+- Natural and Social Sciences (Quantitative Design)

 Note: Individuals with mixed methods design should select the social science category for which s/he wishes to emphasize in the presentation.
 Also note that individuals from the MA/MS Interdisciplinary Studies Program should select the graduate category that best fits her/his research.

-At the local competition and the CSU system-wide competition, the students presentation and written summary will be judged according to the following:
+At the local competition and the CSU system-wide competition, the student??s presentation and written summary will be judged according to the following: